The First Time

 Getting to and from the airport isn’t a problem either.
 Of course, there is always Uber, but there are taxis too.
 UCF’s student government provides a fabulous service called Knight Flight, which is a free holiday airport shuttle traveling from the main campus (LYNX/UCF transit station) to the Orlando International Airport.
 It operates around Thanksgiving, Winter Break and Spring and Summer Breaks.
 Students can even catch a free ride back to campus by looking for the Knight Flight buses which will be waiting at the Ground Transportation at the airport.
 Students must sign up for this service.
 There are also various private shuttle services, but they can get rather costly even for a shared ride.
 (Note: Lynx offers free rides in Orlando any time, not just during holidays, breaks and so forth.
 There are 54 stops between UCF Downtown and UCF Main campus.)

 If you are traveling from S. East Florida (as far as Miami) GMGTrans.com has buses that travel along the turnpike south on Fridays and north on Sundays only.
 The average price is $35 one way.
 Wanderu.com partners with bus and train companies from all over and offers many options including Greyhound, Red Coach and MegaBus.
-Be careful what you choose though as some of them may be very inexpensive, but that’s because your student may sit on a bus for seven hours to go what is normally about three, depending on the route and stops.
+Recently, JetSet Express Bus added a route from the Ft.
+Lauderdale Airport to Orlando, leaving daily at 7 am, 10:30 am, and 7 pm, for $27.
+Be careful which you choose though as some of them may be very inexpensive, but that’s because your student may sit on a bus for seven hours to go what is normally about three, depending on the route and stops.